TriangleDot/flayout/README.md

 flayout
 =======
-[TOC]

 What is it?
 -----------
 Flayout is a css library meant to make positioning elements easier.
-Based on flexbox, Flayout is a very simple wrapper written in less, intended to give you the best experiance.
+Based on flexbox, Flayout is a very simple wrapper written in less, intended to give you the best experience.

 Installation
 ------------